Westley Allan Dodd: Sex offenses

 Dodd planned his entire life around easy access to "targets", as he referred to children.
-He moved into an apartment block that housed families with children, and worked at fast food restaurants, as a charity truck driver, and other such jobs.
-He repeatedly molested the pre-school-aged children of a neighbor, but the woman declined to press charges, fearing the experience would be too traumatic for her children.
+He moved into an apartment block that housed families with children, and worked at fast food restaurants, as a charity truck driver and other such jobs.
+Dodd repeatedly molested the pre-school-aged children of a neighbor, but the woman declined to press charges, fearing the experience would be too traumatic for her children.

-In 1987, Dodd tried to lure a young boy into a vacant building, but the boy refused to go with him and instead told the police.
+In 1987, Dodd tried to lure a young boy into a vacant building, but the boy refused to go with him and instead told police.
 Prosecutors were aware of Dodd's history of sexual offenses and recommended five years in prison.
-However, once again, Dodd received minimal punishment because he had not actually touched the boy or exposed himself.
-He was placed on probation and ordered to seek psychiatric treatment.
-After finishing probation, he stopped going to treatment and moved to Vancouver, Washington, where he was hired as a shipping clerk.
+However, once again, Dodd received minimal punishment because he had not actually touched the boy nor exposed himself.
+Instead, he was placed on probation and ordered to seek psychiatric treatment.
+After finishing probation, Dodd stopped going to treatment and moved to Vancouver, Washington, where he was hired as a shipping clerk.

-In the early autumn of 1989, Dodd decided that David Douglas Park in Vancouver, a large, heavily wooded park with several secluded trails, would be a good place to find potential victims.
+In the early autumn of 1989, Dodd decided that David Douglas Park in Vancouver, a large, heavily wooded park with several secluded trails, would be an ideal place to find potential victims.
 He was arrested several times over the next few years for child molestation, each time serving short jail sentences and being given court-mandated therapy.
-All his victims (around 50 in all) were below the age of 12, some of them as young as 2, and most of them were boys.
+All Dodd's victims (around fifty in all) were below the age of 12, some of them aged as young as 2, and most were boys.

-Dodd's sexual fantasies became increasingly violent over the years; he would later say, "The more I thought about it, the more exciting the idea of murder sounded.
+Dodd's sexual fantasies became increasingly violent as his behavior escalated; he would later say, "The more I thought about it, the more exciting the idea of murder sounded.
 I planned many ways to kill a boy."
-A psychiatrist who evaluated Dodd following one of his convictions said that he fit the legal criteria for a "sexual psychopath".
+A psychiatrist who evaluated Dodd following one of his convictions said that he fit the legal criteria for a "sexual psychopath."